Codeception/codeception.github.com/docs/modules/Unit.markdown

 Unit testing module

-This is the heart of CodeGuy testing framework.
+This is the heart of the CodeGuy testing framework.
-By providing unique set of features Unit module makes your tests cleaner, readable, and easier to write.
+By providing a unique set of features Unit, the module makes your tests cleaner, more readable, and easier to write.

 ### Features
-* Descriptive - simply write what do you test and how do you test.
+* Descriptive - simply write what you are testing and how you are testing.
-* Execution limit - only execute* methods actually execute your code.
+* Execution limit - only 'execute* methods actually execute your code.
 It's easy to see where tested methods are invoked.
 * Simple stub definition - create stubbed class with one call.
 All properties and methods can be passed as callable functions.
-* Dynamic mocking - stubs can be automatically turned to mocks.
+* Dynamic mocking - stubs can be automatically turned into mocks.

 ### Actions